 You may have one or more of these problems.
 To some degree every business has all of these problems because no one knows everything or has infinite time and resources.

-Even the boss has this problem
+Even the boss experiences these problems

-Any one who works in the company including the boss has the same problem - the more you know the less time you have available.
+Any one who works in the company including the boss has the same problem - the more you know, the less time you have available.
 This happens because the more problems you can fix the bigger your to do list becomes.
 This creates a need to delegate tasks to others so you can focus on the tasks and decisions that no one else can make or do.

 Everyone on your payroll sits somewhere on this graph.